 Ensure Your Pages Load Quickly Without Skimping on Image Quality

 It is a truth universally acknowledged that a person, when faced with a slow website, will throw their computer across the room in frustration.
-It’s too bad Jane Austen didn’t know how to optimize images, or maybe she could have prevented this from happening.

 But seriously, we’re all familiar with the specific kind of frustration that appears when a web page is taking forever to load, and it’s super annoying.
 You sit there either impatiently clicking refresh or exiting your browser and trying from scratch because maybe that’ll be faster than waiting for the page to load.
 So how can you make sure that users visiting your site don’t have this experience?
 It’s time to learn all about how to optimize images!